CodeFusionEhsan/CodeFusionEhsan/README.md

 # 👋 Hi, I'm Ehsan Saleem

 🚀 **Full Stack Developer & AI Expert**
-Bringing NLP-powered magic to websites & apps
+Bringing AI-powered magic to websites & apps

 ---

 ## 🧑‍💻 About Me

 - 🌟 17 years young & passionate about building the future with AI & Web3
-- 🧠 Specialized in integrating Natural Language Processing (NLP) into web applications
+- 🧠 Focused on integrating AI into web applications
 - 💡 Obsessed with Machine Learning, AI, and automating the boring stuff
 - 🎨 I blend tech with creativity for interfaces that are both powerful and delightful